shaile09/School_District_Analysis/README.md

 | Figueroa High School  | District    | 2949           | $1,884,411.00       | $639.00            | 76.711767          | 81.158020             | 65.988471      | 80.739234         | 73.363852         |
 | Huang High School     | District    | 2917           | $1,910,635.00       | $655.00            | 76.629414          | 81.182722             | 65.683922      | 81.316421         | 73.500171         |
 | Johnson High School   | District    | 4761           | $3,094,650.00       | $650.00            | 77.072464          | 80.966394             | 66.057551      | 81.222432         | 73.639992         |

+# How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?
+Removing the ninth grade data for the math and reading scores affected the preformace data of the Thomas High School.
+However the other schools around Thomas High School were affected in terms of preformace when comparing the 15 schools, but the overall passing percentage was not affected.
+Below are a few highlights: